codetinkerhack/hello-world-war/README.md

 * AWS account.
 Free tier will default VPC work for this example.
 * Elastic Beanstalk CLI client installed in order to use Elastic Beanstalk service.
 Below are instructions outlining how to install the client: http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install-osx.html
 * IAM user that has AWSElasticBeanstalkFullAccess managed policy assigned in order to execute eb cli commands. (as per http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-roles.html)
+* Project uses ansible for orchestration

 ### Static web content

-Designers / Frontend developers should be able to checkout project and commit static web content on develop branch.
+Designers / Frontend developers should be able to checkout project and deploy/commit static web content.

 Static web content is located in